CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 - [Notebook for task 3 (Gotham city) running on real quantum hardware](./Task%203,%20Additional-Challenges%20b,%20d-ak.ipynb)
 - [Notebook for extra challenge: Finding the least redundant set of protein sequences](./real_world_protein_redundancy.ipynb)

+This project will guide you through using the foundations of quantum hardware to demonstrate a quantum advantage in real-world problems.

 <a name="toc1"></a>